xzbits/project_1_data_engineering_ND/README.md

 Create the `sparkifydb` database and add songplays, artists, users, time, and songs tables into the database. by running the `create_tables.py`

-NOTE: If the database is empty.
-Comment out `drop_tables(cur, conn)` in `create_tables.py` to avoid error for dropping non-existed tables
 ```
 python create_tables.py
 ```